josephmluna/LabWebsite/lab_charter/index.md

 Additionally, I strongly recommend attending school-wide events related to diversity, equity, and inclusion.
 These are valuable opportunities to learn, engage with the broader community, and bring new ideas back to our lab.

-If you come across relevant opportunities or initiatives, please share them with the group.
-I am committed to supporting your involvement and helping to amplify your efforts.

-Together, we can create a lab environment that values diversity and actively harnesses its power to drive scientific breakthroughs and positive change.
+Lastly, we believe that food brings people together!
+We regularly share treats and dishes from the various places we call home.
+Have a special treat that you made too much of?
+Bring it on over!

 ## Meetings

 We have several types of lab meetings, and their frequency and scheduling are based on the current needs of the lab.

-Lab Meetings / Journal Clubs: These meetings occur weekly on **Wednesday mornings from 9:30-10:30 AM.** They are mandatory for everyone except undergraduates, who may have coursework, though all are welcome to attend.
+**Lab Meetings / Journal Clubs:** These meetings occur weekly on **Wednesday mornings from 9:30-10:30 AM.** They are mandatory for everyone except undergraduates, who may have coursework, though all are welcome to attend.
 We typically start with a few minutes of lab business and announcements.
 For these meetings, we alternate between data meetings and interactive journal clubs.

-Data meetings: In these meetings, one person presents a detailed update on their work, including background, data, interpretations, and future directions.
+- Data meetings: In these meetings, one person presents a detailed update on their work, including background, data, interpretations, and future directions.
 Each person might present approximately every 2 months.

-Interactive journal clubs: The presenter selects a paper from our read pile and informs everyone of their selection one week in advance.
+- Interactive journal clubs: The presenter selects a paper from our read pile and informs everyone of their selection one week in advance.
 The presenter should know the paper well enough to lead the discussion and may assign a figure from the paper for attendees to explain and summarize.
 No formal presentation is needed; we'll use screen sharing as a visual aid.
 This format fosters an interactive and collaborative journal club experience, encouraging everyone to engage deeply with the material and its application to our lab's research.
 Everyone is expected to read the paper before the meeting, but you'll develop the skill of understanding the main points even if you haven't read every detail.

-Annual State of the Lab: In December, before the holiday break, I'll use a lab meeting slot to provide a state of the lab update for the year.
+- Annual State of the Lab: In December, before the holiday break, I'll use a lab meeting slot to provide a state of the lab update for the year.
 This is an opportunity for all of us to get a sense of how we fared in terms of goal accomplishments, our overall funding situation, broad project outlines, and goals for the year ahead.
 The purpose of this meeting is to give you a big-picture view of the lab and how all our work fits together.

-Individual Meetings with Joe: This is your standing protected time with me.
+**Individual Meetings with Joe:** This is your standing protected time with me.
 I will never cancel these meetings, though you are absolutely allowed to reschedule if needed.
 I will speak up if cancellations occur frequently.
 Meetings are ~30-60 minutes long.
 The primary purpose is to discuss data, formulate testable hypotheses, banter about favorite papers, and anything on your mind.
 Ensure your experiments have positive and negative controls, and bring ideas for discussion if you're unsure about which controls to use.
 We can also discuss any other concerns.
 To maximize efficiency, come prepared with a rough agenda of what you'd like to discuss.
 Bring data in the form of slides or a printout, and start by recapping where we left off on that topic previously.

-Biochemistry Department Student Seminars: These seminars are mandatory for all graduate students in the department.
+**Biochemistry Department Student Seminars:** These seminars are mandatory for all graduate students in the department.
 They are usually scheduled during the fall, winter, and spring on Mondays around noon.

-Biochemistry / RNA Center Departmental Seminars: Typically held on Thursdays at 4 PM during the fall, winter, and spring.
+**Biochemistry / RNA Center Departmental Seminars:** Typically held on Thursdays at 4 PM during the fall, winter, and spring.
 While not expressly mandatory, they are highly recommended for all lab members.

-Ad-hoc meetings: Send me an email or schedule a meeting on our Google Calendar if you need to talk for any reason.
+**Ad-hoc meetings:** Send me an email or schedule a meeting on our Google Calendar if you need to talk for any reason.
 Even better, feel free to stop by my office; unless I'm in a meeting, my door is always open!

 ## Electronic Lab Notebooks

-"Because the faintest ink is always better than the sharpest memory"
+*"Because the faintest ink is always better than the sharpest memory"*

 Maintaining a meticulous and up-to-date electronic lab notebook is not only good scientific practice but also a legal requirement.
 It is crucial for the reproducibility of our work and for meeting the obligations set by grant institutions, publishers, and the School.